gagolews/clustering-benchmarks/.devel/sphinx/weave/true-vs-predicted.md

     for $i\neq j$.

-The number of subsets $k\ge 2$ is thus an inherent part of the reference set.
+The number of subsets $k$ is thus an inherent part of the reference set: